plotly/plotly.py/doc/python/configuration-options.md

 *New in 6.3*

 Disabling the zoom in, zoom out, and autoscale buttons for specific axes is supported on cartesian axes using the `modebardisable` attribute.
 In the following example, the zoom in and zoom out buttons are disabled on the `xaxis`, meaning these buttons only zoom in and out on the `yaxis`.
 Disable the autoscale button using `modebardisable='autoscale'`.
-You can also disable both autoscaling and zoom buttons using `modebardisable='zoominout+autoscale'`.
+You can also disable the zoom and autoscale buttons using `modebardisable='zoominout+autoscale'`.

 ```python
 import plotly.graph_objects as go